XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 **(After 18w46a)** Go to the admin platform to see the HHSOJ path. **(After 19w08d)** If you didn't copy the hhsoj folder so the admin password may become null.
 In this situation, just input anything you like and the system will give you the folder path after doing so.

 # Building on Linux
 0. **Note!!!
-Linux version is experimental now!!No code can be judged successfully!**
+Linux version is experimental now!!
+Only CPP can be judged successfully**

 1. System requirement: Any Linux that runs Java8.